jallex/website-portfolio/readme-file.txt

 This project was made with create-react-app, styling done with CSS and Bootstrap and 3D components done with Three.js

 To do:
+- fix styling on deployed site
+- make a loading still image of 3d
 - make a "Read more" button on code
 - Make artwork modal upon being clicked
 - Update all coding cards in general